alecazam/kram/README.md

 Texture processing is complex and there be dragons.
 Just be aware of some of the limitations of kram as currently implemented.
 There is a lot that works, and BC1-BC3 should be retired along with all of ETC2.
 There are better formats, and hardware has moved to ASTC, and then recently back to BC.
 WebGL is still often stuck with older formats for lack of extensions.
 These formats are still too big without further re-ordering endpoints/selectors and compressing the enire texture compressing mips.
 Basis is one way to compress to storage and transcode at runtime to available GPU capabilities, but I suggest basisu or toktx to generate that until KTX2 support is added to kram.

 ```
+GPU - none of the encoders use the GPU, so cpu threading and multi-process is used

 Rescale Filtering - 1x1 point filter
 Mip filtering - 2x2 box filter that's reasonable for pow2, but not ideal for non-pow2 mips, done in linear space using half4 storage, in-place to save mem